krayzpipes/txt-ferret/README.md

 ## Description
 **Definition:** txtferret
-- A weasel-like mammal that feasts on rodents... and apparently social security numbers, credit card numbers, or any other data that's in your text files.
+- A weasel-like mammal that feasts on rodents... and apparently social security numbers, credit card numbers, or any other data that's in your text or gzipped text files.

 Use custom regular expressions and sanity checks (ex: `luhn` algorithm for account numbers) to find sensitive data in virtually any size file via your command line.